The Gold Standard: Water Solubility

 Let’s make water plastic’s worst enemy

-this is what we’re trying to accomplish at a global scale
+This is what we’re trying to accomplish at a global scale